cse-labs/kubernetes-in-codespaces/README.md

     - Retrieved the model from the `State Store`
   - Set a breakpoint on lines 30 and 38

-### Run the dapr weather app
+### Run the Dapr weather app

 - Click on one of the VS Code panels to make sure it has the focus, then Press `F5` to run
 - Alternatively, you can use the `hamburger` menu, then `Run` and `Start Debugging`
 - Open `dapr.http`
-  - Send a message via dapr
+  - Send a message via Dapr
     - Click on `Send Request` under `post to dapr`
     - Click `continue` when you hit the breakpoint
     - 200 OK